-- 4.2.1.8.
-To support the timely construction of the approved Highway 427 extension north of Highway 7 to Major Mackenzie Drive. - 4.2.1.9.
-To work with York Region and the Province to secure improvements to, and new interchanges with, 400-series highways.
-The City will seek to secure land for such purposes, where warranted, through the development approval process. - 4.2.1.10.
-To work with the Province to provide restoration and/or enhancement of the landscape within and adjacent to the rights-of-way of 400-series highways. - 4.2.1.11.
-To encourage and support the early implementation of transit in the Highway 407 and 427 corridors and, where warranted, encourage the provision of high occupancy vehicle lanes along all Provincial highways.
+- 4.2.1.10.
+To work with York Region and the Province to secure improvements to, and new interchanges with, 400-series highways as identified on Schedule 9 and in particular at Highway 400 and Steeles, Langstaff, and King-Vaughan Road, and at Highway 7 within the VaughanMetropolitan Centre.
+The City will seek to secure land for such purposes, where warranted, through the development approval process. - 4.2.1.11.
+To work with the Province to provide restoration and/or enhancement of the landscape within and adjacent to the rights-of-way of 400-series highways. - 4.2.1.12.
+To encourage and support the early implementation of transit in a dedicated transitway within the Highway 407 and 427 corridors and, where warranted, encourage the provision of high occupancy vehicle lanes, and car pool lots along all Provincial highways. - 4.2.1.13.

-- 4.2.1.12.
 To encourage and support grade separated crossings of Provincial highways as needed at arterial and collector streets that would accommodate all modes of travel, and to encourage and support pedestrian and bicycle crossings of Provincial highways in areas of high demand or strategic need.
-The City will seek to secure land for such purposes, where warranted, through the development approval process. - 4.2.1.13.
+The City will seek to secure land for such purposes, where warranted, through the development approval process. - 4.2.1.14.
 That due to noise, environmental and truck traffic concerns, areas directly adjacent to Provincial highways should generally be protected for non-residential purposes.
 Single detached, semi-detached, townhouses and stacked townhouses are specifically prohibited at such locations.